buchachon - Fotolia

 Companies handling batch-managed materials with expiration dates should consider implementing the recurring inspection...

-Here are the steps to activate and begin using recurring inspection in SAP QM:
+Steps to activate and use recurring inspection in SAP QM

 - Activate inspection type 09 in the SAP QM tab of the material master for recurring inspection.